jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 What could synchronize the lives of billions of strangers like that?

 Notice what every standard explanation gets wrong.
 Blame Netflix, and you can't explain why Blockbuster's own executives passed on buying it.
 Blame Maria, and you can't explain the thousands of managers who made identical choices.
 Blame policy, and you can't explain why the same collapse happened in every country at once.
-Only one lens explains all three: a new technology offered itself to users, and the old adaptation was abandoned.
+One lens explains all three at once: a new technology found users who wanted what it offered, and the old adaptation was abandoned.
 No villain decided Maria's fate.
 Technology and its users evolved, as they have for ages—and Maria was standing in the path of a natural process no one had taught her to foresee and plan for.

 Maria's is just one chapter in an ongoing story—and the next chapter asks about you, today.